|Low EMF Computer|

 This project has shown a way to reduce the emf emissions from a computer to make it more tolerable for those with certain sensitivities.
 Even though a mediocre gauss meter indicates the near magnetic field is low, the computer (particularly the LCD monitor) still emits offensive EMF (detected by an AM radio), and therefore can be used for only a limited time per day.

 The task of building a practical computer that is completely tolerable for the emf sensitive is nearly an impossible feat.
 Such a system must be designed from the ground up, suppressing the bothersome spectrum of frequencies emitted by the various components.
-The system described here only scratches the surface of solving this insurmountable problem - the main issue of which is shielding the viewing face of the monitor.
+One cannot entirely depend on measurements alone, but must also test a computer for a while and use your subjective response as a guide in finding a relatively compatible computer.
+Then you must limit your daily use, otherwise risk sensitization - a condition where one gets severe symptoms after just short exposures.

 Three computers were compared with respect to their EMF emissions.
 The evaluation has indicated that the emitted magnetic field (measured near the equipment, with a gauss meter and AM radio) fairly indicates the degree of subjective electrosensitive symptoms.
 However, offensive fields abound at a distance even though meters are not sensitive enough to detect them.
 For more information refer to this article on Low EMF Computing